-The University at Albany Libraries are seeking a graduate student from the College of Emergency Preparedness, Homeland Security & Cybersecurity (CEHC) to help develop and provide digital scholarship services in the University Library (uptown campus).
+The University at Albany Libraries are seeking a graduate student to help develop and provide digital scholarship services in the University Library (uptown campus).

 Digital Scholarship is the introduction of new technologically-driven methodologies for research and publication.
 Digital technologies provide exciting new possibilities to look at old problems in new ways while giving a wider and more accessible voice to scholars that enables them to broaden their reach.